Ztns888/GITHUB_WORKBOOK/README.md

 Week 4

-In week 4, I worked with cloud computing and Microsoft Azure.
+In week 4, I worked with a cloud computing software Microsoft Azure.
 I learned the differences between IaaS, PaaS and SaaS, and explored how organisations deploy cloud solutions for scalability and security.
 I also practised using Azure SQL Database, Azure Blob Storage and Azure